Jim-CodeHub/Jim-CodeHub.github.io/Gbook/pages/Posix.md

 ### 2.5.1 Signals

-Signal is a 'soft interrupt'.
+Signal is a 'soft interrupt', which used to handle asynchronous events.

 #### 2.5.1.2 Send Signals